 The World Health Organization (WHO) Director-General is responsible for declaring changes to the global pandemic warnings, following advice from an international expert advisory group.

-Why is Human Disease epidemic an Emergency?
+Why is a Human Disease epidemic an Emergency?

 An infectious disease emergency is defined as the occurrence of more cases of an infectious or transmissible disease than would be expected in the State’s population or a sub-group of the State’s population during a given time period, and the management of which requires resources that exceed the capacity of existing health services.

-Infectious diseases cause not only suffering and death in both Humans and Animals, but also have severe economic and social implications, which are not always immediately appreciated.
+Infectious diseases cause not only suffering and death in both humans and animals, but also have severe economic and social implications, which are not always immediately appreciated.

 Outbreaks of an epidemic such as foot-and-mouth disease can lead to the culling of millions of animals, and cost the nation billions in clean up and lost earnings.
 Outbreaks of this magnitude would also impact areas such as tourism and create economic losses for international exports.